Installing the Download-Version

 Now try accessing mydomain.de/cookies/ccm19/public/setup.

 If the 500 "-" error persists, there may be a different issue.
-We would be happy to investigate the issue for you free of charge; all we need is temporary FTP-access, which you can close again once the work is complete.
+We would be happy to investigate the issue for you free of charge; all we need is temporary FTP-access, which you can close once the work is complete.
 Simply contact us via our support form.

-The CCM19-Tool will be accessible later in this example via https://www.MeineDomain.de/ccm19/ .
+The CCM19-tool will be accessible later in this example via https://www.MeineDomain.de/ccm19/ .

 On this screen, you can change the installation directory.
-Here, you can also specify folders such as /cookies/, /kekse/, or similar, as well as ./ for the current directory.
+Here, you can specify folders such as /cookies/, /kekse/, or similar, as well as ./ for the current directory.
 For our example, we’ll leave it as /ccm19/.

 Write Permissions